-Method

-1. Place the olive oil, onion and carrot in a saucepan on medium heat.
-2. Once the onions are transparent, add tomato paste

-3. Add the eggplant and the tomatoes.
+- Method - 1.
+Place the olive oil, onion and carrot in a saucepan on medium heat. - 2.
+Once the onions are transparent, add tomato paste and stir. - 3.
+Add the eggplant and the tomatoes.
 Stir.
-Add a

-4. Add the zucchinis, capsicum, garlic, bay leaves
+Add a pinch of sugar. - 4.
+Add the zucchinis, capsicum, garlic, bay leaves and herbs.